henrywng/mri-transform/README.md

-All code is in Python
+All code is in Python.

 Included in this repository is a jupyter notebook and pdf of my code from my MRI image reconstruction project.
 At the heart of the project is the idea of K-space (frequency domain) and the spatial domain.